ColumbusGoClub/ColumbusGoClub.github.io/README.md

 - [ ] have the co-created norms from the google doc load the html of this page
 - [ ] make this document editable by club members with approval from an admin
 - [ ] have a more official code of conduct, perhaps match the AGA

+### checkin.css
+- [ ] integrate the select .form-container and .custom-select CSS (or at least have the CSS match)
+- [ ] minified version doesn't color correctly in atom, check and see if this means there is an error in the code